 It is one of the most important holidays for the Catalans and is celebrated in cities, villages and especially on the beach.
 The sun is seen as the symbol of fertility and prosperity.
 This must be given extra strength and this is done by fires and fireworks.
 That is why this evening is also called Nit del Foc, night of the fire.

 Wood is collected for the fires and after the evening meal, la cena, the fire is lit and fireworks set off.
 During the day you can occasionally hear fireworks and this reminded me a bit of New Year’s Eve in the Netherlands.
-Only less intense.
+Just less intense.

 Coca de Sant Joan